-The first step is usually to visit your doctor, also known as your GP.
-If your GP thinks you are hoarding they might refer you to a psychiatrist (or another mental health professional) for an assessment.
+The first step is usually to visit your GP.
+If they think you are hoarding they might refer you to a psychiatrist (or another mental health professional) for an assessment.

-Our information on seeking help for a mental health problem can help you talk to your doctor.
+Our information on seeking help for a mental health problem can help you talk to your GP.
 Some people have also created tools to help you start a conversation about hoarding.
 These include:

 Clutter Image Rating